azu/post-tweet/README.md

 ## Usage

 1. Open app
+    - Launch app and register URL Schema
 2. Input description
 3. Post tweet by <kbd>Cmd+Shift+Enter</kbd> shortcut

 ## URL Schema

 post-tweet support `post-tweet://` schema.

+:warning: You should launch the app before call URL Schema.

 You can open the app from your browser.
  `post-tweet://` schema support following parameter.